smartcityresearch/ChatBot/README.md

   <img src="https://img.shields.io/badge/Maintained%3F-yes-green.svg" alt="Maintained?
 Yes" >
 </a>

-This repository contains a simple yet powerful chatbot for answering smart city-related queries using a backend powered by Python and a frontend built with HTML.
+This repository contains a simple yet powerful chatbot for answering smart city-related queries using a backend powered by Python and a frontend built with HTML and Javascript.

 ## 🌐 Project Structure